venkata-arjun/arogya-wellness-assistant/README.md

 The application is a full-stack health and wellness platform that provides AI-powered health guidance, personalized recommendations, and user profile management.
 The project is built with a Flask backend and a React (Vite) frontend, designed with a clear separation of concerns and a modular, extensible architecture.

-This repository is suitable for academic projects, demos, and further enhancement into a production-ready system.

 ---

 ## Key Features